“Wilma, what’s this song called?”

 Timbo has quit, pursuing his love of the Bee Gees and Eric Clapton, and with his departure we’ve ditched the unloved “The Sounds” moniker.
 We’re “Aftermath” now, named after the Rolling Stones album.
 We’ve been joined by the Farrell sisters – Veronica and Marie – so we’ve got the coloured girls to go “do-de-do-de-do”, just like Lou Reed.
 We’re going for that Humble Pie and Blackberries vibe, but to be frank it’s coming out more Yorkshire pudding and suet dumplings.

-Along with ‘Spanish Stroll’, we’ve thrashed out a passable stab at “It’s Only Rock ‘n’ Roll” and Dylan’s “Lay Lady Lay”, in which the lady in question slumps across the fine line between limp and limpid, refusing to be stirred.
+Along with ‘Spanish Stroll’, we’ve thrashed out a passable stab at “It’s Only Rock ‘n’ Roll” and a limp pass at Dylan’s “Lay Lady Lay”, the lady in question being more brassed off than brass bedded, refusing to be stirred.
 Band practice ends with a robust romp through Bowie’s arrangement of “Sorrow”, we’re striving to project a decadent air of Chanel No. 5, de Villeneuve sophistication, but it’s hard in a small, sticky bedroom reeking of Brut and talcum powder.
 Ten minutes later, Aftermath: Vinner, Wilma, Lango and me, are on the bus into town on our way to The Limit.

 Sheffield’s newest venue has started free gigs on Monday and Tuesday nights.
 It’s a cheap evening’s entertainment; the rest of the band came in last night for The Ultimate, our power-pop faves Harlow (featuring future Marillion frontman Steve Hogarth), and The Thompson Twins (five years and myriad line-up changes away from global domination).
 We’ve come in tonight to see Cabaret Voltaire, whose singular reputation is spreading quickly on the local grapevine, and fast-rising, neighbourhood rock-poppers The Push.
 It’s only my second time in the venue, but the motley gathering of students, musicians, misfits and the after-work curious already seems comfortingly familiar.
 We’ve been joined by a bristling of skinheads, glowering at the front of the stage.